NB x GMCL x ECB- Banner-01 1200.png

 7.1.4.6.2.

-there is more ECB guidance on Governing Body Endorsement here including a Step by Step guide. https://www.ecb.co.uk/governance/regulations/governing-body-endorsement/
+There is more ECB guidance on Governing Body Endorsement here including a Step by Step guide. https://www.ecb.co.uk/governance/regulations/governing-body-endorsement/

 7.1.4.7.